iptc/newsinjson/README.md

 The 3.x series is a major update to ninjs, which is not backwards compatible.

-Version 3.0 offers three document types, the existing "newsItem" and a new document types event and planning.
-For improved readability and for aligning with general best practise for variable naming and graphQL the properties now use camel case.
+Version 3.0 offers three document types, the existing "news item" and new document types for events and planning items.
+For improved readability and to align with general best practice for variable naming and graphQL the properties now use "camelCase".

 The 3.0 version of ninjs was approved by the IPTC Standards Committee on October 2nd, 2024.